 Personal thoughts on coconut oil

-As with everything quality matters.
-Organic virgin first cold pressed coconut oil, can be found here.
-Oils will lose healing abilities when they are chemically or heat extracted.
+- Organic virgin first cold pressed Coconut Oil -Oils will lose healing abilities when they are chemically or heat extracted.

 Lavender Essential oil